yolosec/deadcodeBlog/_posts/2020-04-25-Ledger-Monero-app-spend-key-extraction.markdown

     return b
 ```

 The spend key `b` is extracted from the Monero app with just 5 API calls.
-No user interaction is needed, Ledger does not change any state or change the display so the attack is unobservable by a normal user.
+No user interaction is needed.
+Ledger does not change any state or change the display, so the attack is unobservable by a normal user.

 The PoC demonstrating the vulnerability is [here](https://github.com/ph4r05/ledger-app-monero-1.42-vuln/blob/3e615bbfe4c4112ddc9e4099a1ba8378f37ab90b/poc.py#L114).

 ### Requirements

 - Connected Ledger, entered PIN, selected Monero app 1.4.2.
 Commit 7d6c5f5573c4c83fe74dcbb3fe6591489bae7828.
-- Usually when sending a transaction, setting up the Monero wallet.
+- Usually, when sending a transaction, setting up the Monero wallet.
 - If the master view key was not exported, then the scenario happens with each blockchain scanning.

 ### Impact